gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 {% image arduino3.png alt="A top-down view of an Arduino Nano" %}

 It's an Elagoo Nano - a cheaper drop-in replacement for the Arduino Nano.
-The only noticeable differences are that you have to solder the headers pins on yourself and it has a different USB to serial chip (a CH340 instead of the FT232 found on the Arduino).
+The only noticeable differences are that you have to solder the headers pins on yourself, it doesn't come with any cables and it has a different USB to serial chip (a CH340 instead of the FT232 found on the Arduino).

 ## USB Serial Driver

 The docs on the [Elagoo
 website](https://www.elegoo.com/en-au/products/elegoo-nano-v3-0) suggest that
 you'll need to install special drivers in order for your computer to detect the Elagoo Nano when you plug it in with a USB cable.
-The necessary linux driver is called `ch341` and it's probably already installed as a kernel module on most linux distributions.
+The necessary Linux driver is called `ch341` and it's probably already installed as a kernel module on most Linux distributions.

 Enable it:
 ```